GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 I am estimating the average speed over a sliding window of 3 hours at the mo, so that I’m not filtering out times when the birds are resting between dives.
-Take a look at this further - there are some times when the speed is either NaN or Inf because an observation and predicted location occur at exactly the same time - nudge times to be off by a few seconds when this occurs?
+There are some times when the speed is either NaN or Inf because an observation and predicted location occur at exactly the same time.
+At this stage I don’t want to go all the way back and shift the times, as I don’t want to mess up the predicted tracks, so for the purposes of just working out the speed, I will filter out the times when both time stamps are identical using `distinct()` from dplyr.

 Decide on a cut-off for getting rid of these duff points - is 3 hours a long enough window? looks like 0.6 kph might be a good minimum avg